szastupov/setmeup/README.md

 ## Usage

-**setmeup.from_env** is a decorator tat takes a class and overrides its fields with data from environment variables.
+**setmeup.from_env** is a decorator that takes a class and overrides its fields with data from environment variables.
 That's pretty much all API.

 ```python
 import setmeup